ArtUshak/BookingBot/README.md

 Telegram bot for booking auditorium

-See help.txt for information about commands (it's in russian, not trasnslated into english yet).
+See `help.txt` for information about commands (it's in russian, not trasnslated into english yet).

+You can also see documentation in python code.

 ## Configuration